Dental Implants – St. Augustine, FL

 Planting the Roots for a Better Smile

 Bridges and dentures replace the parts of your teeth directly responsible for biting and chewing food; the roots, however, remain missing, meaning the underlying jawbone will start to break down as the body decides it’s not needed anymore.
-If you want to avoid bone loss and give your new teeth additional stability, call Salt Run Family Dentistry today to ask about dental implants – the modern gold standard when it comes to filling in empty space in a smile
+If you want to avoid bone loss and give your new teeth additional stability, call Salt Run Family Dentistry today to ask about dental implants in St. Augustine, FL – the modern gold standard when it comes to filling in empty space in a smile

 Why Choose Salt Run Family Dentistry for Dental Implants?